fjsantam/bespoke-npo-taxonomies/index.md

 title: Replication Files
 ---

-This is a website that hosts replication steps and files for the paper (under review):
+This is a website that hosts replication steps and files for the paper ([link](https://www.lecy.info/s/HowToCodeAMillionMissions-VOLUNTAS.pdf)):

-> Santamarina, F. J., Lecy, J. D., & van Holm, E.J.
-How To Code A Million Missions: Developing Bespoke Nonprofit Activity Codes Using Machine Learning Algorithms.
+> Santamarina, F. J., Lecy, J. D., & van Holm, E. J. (2021).
+How to Code a Million Missions: Developing Bespoke Nonprofit Activity Codes Using Machine Learning Algorithms.
+VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations, 1-10.

 # Data Sources